hwelsters/whine/README.md

 <p>A small website in the big world 🌎</p>
 <br/>

 Whine is a [social media](https://en.wikipedia.org/wiki/Social_media) website where people can whine about things in six words or less!
+Whine about anything and explore different emotion spaces classified with sentiment analysis.

 <h2>🍟 Features</h2>